Skip to content

 Installation costs for smart thermostats range from $200-$400 per room, putting a 40-room retrofit at $8,000-$16,000.
 Most properties recover the investment within one heating or cooling season.

 There’s an integration opportunity here too.
 Guest-facing platforms that connect with room automation can trigger energy profiles automatically at check-in.
-Solutions like Guestivo, Duve, and Canary that handle digital check-in could activate a guest’s room climate settings when they complete the process, eliminating the front desk step of manually adjusting room systems.
+Solutions like Guestivo, Duve, and Canary that handle digital guest portal could activate a guest’s room climate settings when they complete the process, eliminating the front desk step of manually adjusting room systems.
 This kind of integrated tech stack approach reduces both energy waste and staff workload simultaneously.

 Lighting Automation and LED Retrofits